linagora/linid-im-front-corelib/docs/components-plugin-zones.md

 ```

 * Props are automatically forwarded to the dynamically loaded component.
-* Components are wrapped in `defineAsyncComponent` for asynchronous loading.
+* Components are wrapped in `loadAsyncComponent` for asynchronous loading.

 ---